 Copyable Prompt Template

-Create a Xiaohongshu cover for [note topic].
+Create a Xiaohongshu or RedNote cover for [note topic].
 Show [subject] with [mobile crop], [headline-safe area], [scene props], [lighting], [color accent], and [4:5 ratio].

-Example 1: Skincare note
+Example 1: Skincare product note

 Example 2: Recipe cover